shinsoj/techart/albedo_chart/albedo_chart.md

 ![example](https://github.com/shinsoj/techart/blob/master/albedo_chart/img/01.jpg)

-And calculate, for this example we have `0.27` albedo value (with some error):
+And calculate using the formula.
+For this example we have `0.27` albedo value (with some error):
 ```
 ((0/255)^2.2 + (168/255)^2.2 + (170/255)^2.2) / 3 = 0.27
 ```